dirkjot/cloudflare-docs/content/cloudflare-one/identity/service-tokens.md

 You can now use the service token in your [Access policies](/cloudflare-one/policies/access/) and [device enrollment rules](/cloudflare-one/connections/connect-devices/warp/warp-settings/#device-enrollment-permissions).
 When creating these policies, select the `Service Auth` action to ensure that the identity provider login screen is not required for end users.

-For a simple RESTful backend application, your setup would include
+For a simple RESTful backend application, your application's [Access policies](/cloudflare-one/policies/access/) would include:
-- an ALLOW rule that grant your developer team access to the service directly
+1. An **Allow** rule that grants your developer team access to the service after logging in
-- a SERVICE AUTH rule that allows any request with your service token access to the application
+2. A **Service Auth** rule with an include rule of **Service Token** and the name of your token as the value.
+This rule allows any request with your service token to access the application.
-- an optional device enrollment rule with action SERVICE AUTH that allows the service token to be used from machines that have not connected with Access before
+3. An optional [device enrollment rule](/cloudflare-one/connections/connect-devices/warp/warp-settings/#device-enrollment-permissions) with action **Service Auth**, with the same include rule as above.
+This rule allows the service token to be used from machines that have not connected to Access before.

 ## Connect your service to Access